 Every parent knows how difficult is to travel with very young children, but there are some tricks to manage this job and have fun together.
 Let’s discover Marta’s 10 tips.

-City breaks are possible with kids and can be fun, enjoyable and feel like a break for everyone.
-However, like always when travelling with kids, you do need some planning: these are my ten steps to planning the perfect city break with kids.
+City breaks are possible with kids and can be fun, enjoyable, and feel like a break for everyone.
+However, like always when traveling with kids, you do need some planning: these are my ten steps to planning the perfect city break with kids.

 HOW TO PLAN A CITY BREAK WITH KIDS: 10 TIPS